bxparks/AceTime/USER_GUIDE.md

 }
 ```

-They are meant to be used transiently, for example:
+The `BasicZone` and `ExtendedZone` objects are meant to be used transiently,
+for example:
 ```C++
 ...
 const basic::ZoneInfo* zoneInfo = ...;